Skip to main content

 The German currency unit is the euro (EUR).

-You can get cash from any Geldautomat (ATM) at major train stations, airports, large shopping centres and in and outside banks.
+You can get cash from any cash dispenser (ATM) at major train stations, airports, large shopping centres and in and outside banks.
 Within the eurozone charges for ATM withdrawals and credit card payments include domestic payments and it is possible that you get domestic fees charged.

 Electricity / Voltage